610265158/face_landmark/README.md

 # face_landmark
-A simple face aligment method
+A simple face aligment method, based on tensorflow2.0

 ## introduction
-A simple face aligment method based on tensorflow.
+This is the tensorflow2.0 branch, if u need to work on tf1 switch to branch tf1, it still work.

 It is simple and flexible, trained with wingloss , multi task learning, also with data augmentation based on headpose and face attributes(eyes state and mouth state).

 [CN blog](https://blog.csdn.net/qq_35606924/article/details/99711208)